merenlab/merenlab.org/software/anvio/help/artifacts/phylogeny/index.md

 <img src="../../images/icons/NEWICK.png" alt="NEWICK" style="width:100px; border:none" />

 A NEWICK-type anvi'o artifact.
 This artifact can be generated, used, and/or exported **by anvi'o**.
-It can also be provided **by the user** for anvi'o to import into its databases, process, and/or use..
+It can also be provided **by the user** for anvi'o to import into its databases, process, and/or use.

 Back to the **[main page](../../)** of anvi'o programs and artifacts.